Showcases

 AGENTS?

 Please invite everyone you know, but also feel free to invite agents and casting directors.
 INDUSTRY people do NOT have to pay cover OR have drinks.
 If they DO have drinks, they have to pay for them, but there is no minimum for industry folk.
 (You can make the choice to pay for your own industry person’s drinks, as well.)
 Just put their names on the industry list at the tech.
-(Industry people only includes agents, casting directors and producers.)
+(Industry people include legit agents, casting directors and producers who, due to some past issues will need to prove their status.)

 SHEET MUSIC IN ADVANCE

 Please email me PDFs of sheet music in the right key by the Friday before the show.
-Please double check this.
-I can transpose at rehearsal, but it will mean you probably can only run the song once.
-I will print everything out and be binder ready for rehearsal.
+Please double check this and that you didn’t send a cut with a page missing.
+I can transpose at rehearsal if there are chord symbols, but it will mean you probably can only run the song once.
+I will print everything out and have a binder with all the songs ready to go.

 PRIVATE COACHINGS